-- 7.1 We have developed a structured procedure in line with Wirral Safeguarding Children Board which will be followed by all members of the school community in cases of suspected abuse.
-This is detailed in Appendix B. - 7.2 In line with the procedures, the Integrated Front Door will be contacted as soon as there is a significant concern. - 7.3 The name of the Designated Safeguarding Lead will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - 7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.
+- 7.1 We have developed a structured procedure in line with Wirral Safeguarding Children Partnership which will be followed by all members of the school community in cases of suspected abuse.
+This is detailed in Appendix B. - 7.2 In line with the procedures, the Integrated Front Door will be contacted as soon as there is a significant concern (0151 606 2008 / ifd@wirral.gov.uk) - 7.3 The name of the Designated Safeguarding Lead will be clearly advertised in the school and on the website, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.

+- 7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials. - 7.5 We will use the NPCC- When to call the police to help designated safeguarding leads understand when they should consider calling the police and what to expect when they do.